hermann2/Navit-xml-Enhancement/README.md

 ### E - Layout street`_`day and street`_`night
 These two layouts are minimally created for routing by car.
 To expand with additional functions, representations and adaptation to the personal imagination, these layouts form a manageable basis.
 Gradually changes or additions can be created and tracked.
 Especially suitable for quick adaptation to a new device.

+### F - Layout snow
+OSD Button POI and then wintersport activates the layout snow.
+This layout has been optimized to show the ski areas in the Navit standard.
+For more details are required the files A Hütte.txt, A lift_station.txt, A lift_station1.txt, A lifte and A_pylon.csv.
+These files are only created for the area Austria.
+Better speed to viewing and search on the map, please deactivate GPS.